mkbrechtel/patterns/docs/development/design/ddd-reference.md

 **Explicitly define the context within which a model applies.
 Explicitly set boundaries in** **terms of team organization, usage within specific parts of the application, and physical** **manifestations such as code bases and database schemas.
 Apply Continuous Integration to** **keep model concepts and terms strictly consistent within these bounds, but don’t be** **distracted or confused by issues outside.
 Standardize a single development process within** **the context, which need not be used elsewhere. **

-2

-**Ubiquitous Language **
+### Ubiquitous Language

-For first you write a sentence,
+> For first you write a sentence,

-And then you chop it small;
+> And then you chop it small;

-Then mix the bits, and sort them out
+> Then mix the bits, and sort them out

-Just as they chance to fall:
+> Just as they chance to fall:

-The order of the phrases makes
+> The order of the phrases makes

-No difference at all.
+> No difference at all.

 *—Lewis Carrol, “Poeta Fit, Non Nascitur” *

 To create a supple, knowledge-­‐rich design calls for a versatile, shared team language, and a lively experimentation with language that seldom happens on software projects.